 Chiefs Super Bowl ring features 529 diamonds, 38 rubies, 1 glaring typo

-KANSAS CITY, Mo. — The Kansas City Chiefs celebrated their Super Bowl 58 victory with a ring ceremony on Thursday.
+KANSAS CITY, Mo.
+(WDAF) — The Kansas City Chiefs celebrated their Super Bowl LVIII victory with a ring ceremony Thursday.

 While the 14.8-carat rings are a sparkling reminder of football’s greatest accomplishment, fans quickly noticed an issue when images surfaced online: The $40,000 ring has a typo.